Armenian prime minister fires army chief amid coup fears | DW | 10.03.2021

 The prime minister called the demand an attempted coup and began legal proceedings to force out the army's top general.

-Opposition protesters blocked the entrances to the parliament building in Yerevan on Tuesday evening, saying that they would not leave until Pashinyan stepped down, IFAX reported.
+Opposition protesters blocked the entrances to the parliament building in Yerevan on Tuesday evening, saying that they would not leave until Pashinyan stepped down, Russian news agency IFAX reported.

 The prime minister has been holding onto power despite an ongoing spat with the countries top military leaders and the fallout from the country's devastating defeat against Azerbaijan.